Carnegie Scholars Program

 Please note: This program area has concluded its grantmaking.

-The Carnegie Scholars Program was established in 1999 to support innovative and pathbreaking scholarship that would extend the boundaries of the Corporation's grantmaking.
-From 2005-2009, the Program focused exclusively on Islam and the Modern World.
+The Carnegie Scholars Program was established in 1999 to support innovative and pathbreaking public scholarship that would extend the boundaries of the Corporation’s grantmaking.
+From 2005–2009, the Program focused exclusively on Islam and the Modern World.
+The Scholars Program, which was divided into two phases during its first 10 years, spurred innovation in research and thought, and provided critical support to public scholarship, bringing the highest quality of academic research into the public and policy realms.
+Read a list of the 168 scholars who received grants through program.

 Scholars of Vision, 2000–2004